-- Trim your nails – The easiest way to ruin a tri wetsuit is hands-down tearing it with long fingernails.
-If trimming your nails isn’t a fashion/lifestyle choice you’re willing to adopt, if you have an expensive (read: delicate) wetsuit, you may want to try using thin running gloves.
+- Trim your nails – Hands down the easiest way to ruin a tri wetsuit is tearing it with long fingernails.
+If trimming your nails isn’t a fashion/lifestyle choice you’re willing to adopt and if you have an expensive (read: delicate) wetsuit, you may want to try using thin running gloves.

 - Put on some socks – One of the toughest parts of putting on a triathlon wetsuit is getting your foot through the legs—particularly the heel if you have big feet.
-This can be made much easier by putting on a pair of thin, dry socks.
+This can be made much easier by putting on a pair of thin, dry socks before starting the process.

 - Dry off – Putting on a wetsuit while wet or sweaty is super hard.
 Be sure you dry off as much as you can or let yourself cool down, if possible, before putting it on.

 - Put on some lube – If you don’t have socks, put lube on your heel, but also put it on your ankles and wrists for both getting on the wetsuit and taking it off.
 Put lube on your lats and neck (for sure) to help prevent chafing, and once your socks are off and the suit is on, put lube on your heel to help with removal.